rarmknecht/rarmknecht/README.md

 - ⚡ Fun fact: ...
 -->

-## 👋 Randy Armknecht - Technology Enthusiast, Cybersecurity Leader, Novice Martial Artist
+### 👋 Randy Armknecht - Tech & AI Enthusiast, Cybersecurity Leader, Novice Martial Artist

 🏢 I'm currently leading the Global Infrastructure, Cloud, and Security Engineering practice at my employer, Protiviti.
 I enjoy sharing my knowledge and passion with others, so I speak at conferences a few times a year and also enjoy the opportunity to be a guest lecturer at universities.